Brainstorming Groups – Overview

 Brainstorming Groups - Selection

-In order to apply for the brainstorming group(s), you must be a member of WG12.
-If you are interested in applying for the brainstorming group(s), but are not yet a member of WG12, please become a member by signing up for a Working Group Series (WGS) membership.
-Once a WGS member, one is eligible to take part in the activities of all Working Groups, including WG12.
+In order to apply for the brainstorming group(s), you must be a member of WG6.
+If you are interested in applying for the brainstorming group(s), but are not yet a member of WG6, please become a member by signing up for a Working Group Series (WGS) membership.
+Once a WGS member, one is eligible to take part in the activities of all Working Groups, including WG6.
 If you have any questions about how to sign up for a membership or encounter any difficulties while doing so, please contact our office at [email protected] or +1(602) 258-4910.

-In order to be considered for the brainstorming group(s), please provide separate answers to each of the questions below, and submit to Casey Mangan at [email protected] no later than COB EST on Thursday, October 21, 2021.
+In order to be considered for the brainstorming group(s), please provide separate answers to each of the questions below and submit to Michael Pomarico at [email protected] no later than COB EDT on Friday, October 14, 2022.
 Please be brief when answering the questions – no more than 50 words per answer to a question.
 When applying, please note which brainstorming group(s) you are applying for.
-If you are applying for one or more brainstorming groups, please answer the following questions:
+If you are applying for both brainstorming groups, please be sure to answer the fourth question for each brainstorming group.

-- (4) [for each brainstorming group of interest to you] What qualifications or experiences make you particularly qualified to serve on this brainstorming group, and why?
+- What qualifications or experiences make you particularly qualified to serve on the drafting team, and why?